kkrull/apprenticeship-blog/_posts/2018-03-28-tdd-as-a-discipline.md

 ### TDD is hard

 Test-Driven Development is a skill.
 You have to learn the principles and practice until you get good at it, just like you would for writing concurrent programs on a multi-threaded platform, responsive UIs for a variety of screen sizes, or Continuation Passing Style in a functional language.
-Colleges don't usually offer much training in the ways of TDD, and - when you start working - you tend to pick up the habits of those around you.
+Colleges don't usually offer much training in the ways of TDD, and — when you start working — you tend to pick up the habits of those around you.

 So you may not get much time to practice, without a fairly exceptional team or a lot of personal drive.

-To make matters worse, it can be embarassingly difficult to test-drive even simple algorithms like [Minimax][minimax].
+To make matters worse, it can be embarrassingly difficult to test-drive even simple algorithms like [Minimax][minimax].
 While it can be a fun challenge that makes you think in different ways about your design and your approach to TDD, it can also take a really long time to test-drive 15 lines of pseudocode.

 ## What?
 You can't be done yet!